LuXCaesium/Obsidian_Brain/Data Engineering/Database Fundamentals.md

 A probabilistic set data structure that lets you efficiently check whether an item doesn't exist in a set.
 A bloom filter set has space complexity $\mathcal{O}(\log(n))$

+We run multiple hash functions of a given key, then take the results and store 1 in the corresponding bit $\text{result} \% \text{number of bits}$.
+This will give the bloom filter set.
+Then to check a key, we run the previous process then check whether there is a 0 or a 1 in the bloom filter set.
+If there is a 0 it definitely does not exist, but if there is a 1 its possible it exists.

 ### Write Ahead log

 ### Isolation